tBuLi/kingdon/docs/usage.rst

 .. code-block::

-    >>> x = alg.multivector(name='x', keys=(0b01, 0b11))
+    >>> x = alg.multivector(name='x', keys=('e1', 'e12'))
     >>> (x1) * e1 + (x12) * e12

-This can be done either by providing a tuple of integers which indicate which basis-vectors should be present, or by passing them as strings, i.e. :code:`keys=('e1', 'e12')` is equivalent to the example above.
+This can be done either by providing a tuple of strings which indicate which basis-vectors should be present, or by passing them as integers, i.e. :code:`keys=(0b01, 0b11)` is equivalent to the example above.
-Internally however, :code:`kingdon` uses the binary representation.
+Internally, :code:`kingdon` uses the binary representation.

 Numerical Multivectors
 ----------------------